 In the forest, not all masterpieces are manmade.
 While driving from village to village, the uninterrupted views abound.
 Take advantage of the vistas from the Niedere mountain and valley, some of the most magnificent you’ll see in this area of the world.
 Board the Bezau cable car and arrive at Sonderdach half-way station before cabling the second leg of the journey to Baumgarten mountain station.
 Here you’ll find a panorama restaurant with a magnificent terrace, and peer over the glorious foothills to Lake Constance.

 While running, cycling and paragliding are popular activities, the real beauty of the Niedere is best explored on foot.
-Ambitious hikers can make their way to Andelsbuch – also one of the most popular ski areas in the region with miles of easy slopes dressed in powdery snow – from the village of Bezau.
+Ambitious hikers can make their way to Andelsbuch – also one of the loveliest ski areas in the region with miles of easy slopes dressed in powdery snow – from the village of Bezau.
 The track winds to Sattelalpe at 1120 meters, where a footpath guides the rest of the way to Baumgarten mountain station at 1640 meters.
 This hike is medium in difficulty and takes around three and a half hours.

 The 90-minute Panoramaweg Baumgarten is a lighter, family-friendly hike beginning at the mountain station of the Bezau cable car and leading to “Niedere Höhe,” the highest point.
 After which, the route curves along the northern ridge to the “Vorderer Niederealpe.”
 Observe grassy meadows, wetlands, grazing cattle and brightly colored alpine flowers on this enjoyable journey, which feels as if you’ve reached heaven or at least the very top of the world.
 Make a brief stop at the tiny and remarkable Mountain Chapel Alp Vordere Niedere designed by Vorarlberg’s Cukrowicz Nachbauer Architects.
 Hungry?
 Grab a bite and chill out on the sun terrace at Berggasthof Niedere (Niedere 292, 6866 Andelsbuch), a self-service café that affords breathtaking views.

 For less hike and more of a leisurely walk, amble on the Umgang Bregzenzerwald, a series of marked trails leading through 12 of the villages.
 Walks range from 90 minutes to four hours and will give you the opportunity to learn about the culture of the region.
 “Why is Austria’s only Women’s Museum located in Hittisau, of all places?”
 Find the answer to this and other questions in the information columns along the route.
-Peek inside each to see drawings of buildings and objects as well as a wealth of information about the history of the Bregenz Forest.
+Peek inside each to see drawings of buildings and objects as well as a wealth of information about the history of the region.
 Expect to chat with friendly Vorarlberg natives along the way as well.

-Feel like one of the family at Biohotel Schwanen (Kirchdorf 77, 6874 Bizau), the only all organic hotel in the state of Vorarlberg.
+Feel like one of the family at Biohotel Schwanen (Kirchdorf 77, 6874 Bizau), one of the only all organic hotels in the state of Vorarlberg.
 Owned and operated by the Moosbruggers, this charming inn is constructed solely of materials from the Bregenz Forest.
 Expect stone pine, silver fir and oak parquet shrouding the interiors, which balance the mid-century modern-style furnishings.
 All 22 minimalist rooms boast comfy beds, large, spa-like showers and private balconies.
 An outdoor patio beckons for a glass of Austrian wine or a meal from the award-winning, organic restaurant, SWAN.
 Rates can include half-board or full-board depending on your dining preferences.

 In Hittisau, Romantik Hotel Das Schiff (Heideggen 311, 6952 Hittisau) – meaning “Romantic Hotel The Ship” – is where guests stay in elegant rooms and suites and pamper themselves in the steam bath, garden sauna, and outdoor heated pool.
 Dating back to 1840, this historic hotel offers gourmet dining, a cheese cellar and a – yes, you guessed it – romantic restaurant patio.